zhemao/hodgepodge/README.markdown

 ## eliminate

-A simple C program that reads from a file or standard input, eliminates whitespace characters, and prints to the same or another file.
+A simple C program that reads in text, eliminates the whitespace, and then writes it out.
 The usage is: eliminate [inputfilename] [outputfilename].
 If inputfilename is not given, the program will read from standard input.
-If the outputfilename is not given, the program will write to standard output.
+If outputfilename is not given, the program will write to standard output.
 `make eliminate` to compile

 ## inserttext.pl